A full review of the Dynamic Neural Retraining System (DNRS)

 One key component of the program is going on imaginary dream vacations for an hour a day.

-Annie Hopper, the creator of the DNRS, explains the science behind how acute and prolonged environmental stress can injure the brain’s limbic system.
+Annie Hopper, the creator of the DNRS, explains the science behind how acute and prolonged environmental stress (a pathogen, injury, stress, environmental exposure, etc.) can injure the brain’s limbic system.

 When our fight-or-flight system gets stuck in overdrive, it can block our body from properly healing and lead to chronic illness.